microsoft/tensorflow-directml-plugin/test/README.md

 ```
 > python .\test.py --show --tests plugin.profiler_test
-plugin.profiler_test: python S:\tensorflow-directml-plugin\test\plugin\profiler_test.py --xml_output_file C:\Users\justoeck\AppData\Local\Temp\tfdml_plugin_tests\plugin.profiler_test.xml
+plugin.profiler_test: python S:\tensorflow-directml-plugin\test\plugin\profiler_test.py --xml_output_file C:\Users\justoeck\AppData\Local\Temp\tfdml_plugin_tests\test.plugin.profiler_test.xml
 ```

 Take note of the `--xml_output_file ...` portion of the command line; you don't need to include this when debugging as it is used to write the XML result file for Abseil tests.

 If you want to scope down the testing even further you can limit the Abseil test to run a single method.
-For example, you can execute the following command line to debug the `testTraceKernelEvents` failure in the previous example:
+For example, you can execute the following command line to debug the `ProfilerTest.testTraceKernelEvents` case:

 ```
 python S:\tensorflow-directml-plugin\test\plugin\profiler_test.py -- ProfilerTest.testTraceKernelEvents